As warmer weather beckons, NYPD to enforce social distancing

 LATEST CASUALTY FIGURES

-The virus killed 299 people in the state Friday, according to Gov. Andrew Cuomo.
+The virus killed 299 people in the state Friday, according to Cuomo.
 That brings the state’s official death toll to more than 18,900, a number that does not include 5,200 additional victims in New York City whose deaths were blamed on the virus on death certificates, but whose infections haven’t been confirmed by a lab test.

 Another 831 people were hospitalized with the virus Friday, Cuomo said, a number that has been dropping but which he said remains disturbingly high.